COS 111 - The Pastor as Interpreter of the Bible

 - To explore the role of the pastor as interpreter of the Bible in the church context.

 - To understand how the Biblical cannon was formed.

-- To develop basic exegetical skills and written preaching techniques.
+- To develop basic exegetical skills.

 - To form a community at CST of students and faculty who live as the disciples of Jesus Christ.